timofeysie/dot-one/README.md

   }, [id, setProfileData]);
 ```

-A network request should be in a try-catch block.
+A network requests should be in a try-catch block.

 ## Following Profiles